tldr-pages/tldr/pages/common/mysqldump.md

 `mysqldump -u {{user}} -p --all-databases > {{filename.sql}}`

-- Restore a backup with redirection from a file, user will be prompted for a password:
+- Restore all databases from a backup (user will be prompted for a password):

 `mysql -u {{user}} -p < {{filename.sql}}`